 MS in Arts Administration

-The Master of Science in Arts Administration program emphasizes excellence, creativity, economic problem solving, internationalism, and a commitment to the new technologies of our age.
-We are particularly concerned with helping arts organizations place the achievement of their missions ahead of any blind devotion to maximizing revenues.
-It is toward such an end that we sustain a deep conviction in the centrality of the role of the artist and in the fundamental importance of artistic excellence as issues central to the health of all arts organizations in the twenty-first century.
+The Master of Science (MS) in Arts Administration program emphasizes excellence, creativity, economic problem solving, global networking, and a commitment to new technologies.
+We are particularly concerned with helping arts organizations successfully achieve their missions.
+It is toward such an end that we sustain a deep conviction in the centrality of the role of the artist and in the fundamental importance of artistic excellence as issues central to the health of all arts organizations in the 21st century.

 All courses are 4 credits unless otherwise indicated.